soxoj/counter-osint-guide-en/pages/email.md

 - [Maildrop](https://maildrop.cc/)
 - [Mailsac](https://mailsac.com/)
 - [templail+](https://tempmail.plus)
-- [Yopmail](https://yopmail.com/) - It can also support forwarding (see below)
+- [Yopmail](https://yopmail.com/) - It also supports forwarding (see below)

 ## Forwarding mail from other mailboxes

 Services that allow you to forward emails use so-called "masks" that allow you to hide your real email address.

 The principle of operation is very simple:
-- Address-Mask receives an email
+- The mask address receives an email
-- A letter is being forwarded from this address to your real address
+- The email is forwarded from this address to your real address

 Example based on Firefox Relay: